-boolean IUSBControllerChangedEvent::midlDoesNotLikeEmptyInterfaces
+boolean IUSBControllerChangedEvent::midlDoesNotLikeEmptyInterfaces uuid IUSBDevice::id

-5.145 IUSBDevice
+5.156 IUSBDevice

 The IUSBDevice interface represents a virtual USB device attached to the virtual machine.
 A collection of objects implementing this interface is stored in the IConsole::USBDevices[] attribute which lists all USB devices attached to a running virtual machine's USB controller.